 For the past five years, Energize President Susan J. Ellis has been successfully living with cancer.
 She recently experienced a setback and is taking some time off from her consulting, training, and writing responsibilities.
 We are pleased that longtime colleague, friend, and fellow expert in volunteer management, Betty Stallings, generously offered to guest write this month’s Hot Topic.

-For the last few years leading up to my retirement in 2017, I focused on the role of the executive director and the board of directors in supporting volunteer engagement within an organization.
+For the last few years leading up to my retirement, I focused on the role of the executive director and the board of directors in supporting volunteer engagement within an organization.
 Without a culture and support from the highest levels of an organization, all the efforts of a director of volunteer engagement and volunteers may not be very successful.
 To start the year 2018 right, I challenge top leaders of volunteer-involving organizations to read the following excerpt from my book, which I co-wrote with Susan J. Ellis, Leading the Way to Successful Volunteer Involvement: Practical Tools for Busy Executives and develop their own statement of philosophy on volunteer engagement!

 Executives can have a great impact by initiating and leading a discussion throughout their organizations to create a statement of philosophy on volunteer engagement.
 It can also be called a value or commitment statement.
 Such a document clarifies the rationale and value of volunteers to the organization and makes the commitment to community participation clear to everyone.

 Many of the most supportive executives in my 2005 study, 12 Key Actions of Volunteer Program Champions: CEOs Who Lead the Way, indicated that they had not thought of the significance of creating a philosophy statement regarding volunteer engagement.
 After thinking through its implications for enhancing the mission, they all asked for a process to create one and for some real-life examples from other organizations.